weezy20/zv/README.md

 ## Usage

-All `zv` stuff lives in `ZV_DIR` which you can set as a custom path.
-If not set, default zv directory is $HOME/.zv on unix like systems and $USERPROFILE/.zv on windows. `zv` is aware of unix shells on windows & powershell on unix so the correct env variables are used to determine default location.
+All `zv` stuff lives in `ZV_DIR`, like zig versions, temporary downloads, cache files & `zv` itself, which you can set as a custom path.

+If not set, default zv directory is `$HOME/.zv` on unix like systems and `$USERPROFILE/.zv` on windows. `zv` is aware of emulated shells and WSL so that it always picks the correct default location for `ZV_DIR`.

 ```sh
 # Run zv setup as a one-time step to directories & environment zv needs